 (While this Congress would be approving the measure reimposing the death penalty, how can the government move to defend and save around 70 Filipinos on death row abroad?)

 UAE's Court of Appeals decided to postpone its ruling on Jennifer's case, originally set for February 27, to March 27.

-If this happens, the Court of Appeals will uphold the death sentence.
+If this happened, the Court of Appeals would uphold the death sentence.

 March 1, 2017

 The parents of Jennifer sought the help of lawmakers to urge President Duterte to save their daughter’s life.

 Six lawmakers, 5 from the Makabayan bloc, filed a resolution calling on Duterte to seek executive clemency for Jennifer.

 DFA Spokesperson Charles Jose said they hoped the new pieces of evidence they had presented to the Al Ain Judicial Court would overturn the death sentence.